 1. Why do I want to achieve my goals?

 It may be that, when we think about this carefully, we find we have a desire to impress others.
 Or perhaps a desire for money or acceptance.
-Whilst not all of these desires are necessarily bad, it can be unhealthy when they start to become our motivation.
+Whilst these desires aren’t necessarily bad, I think it can be unhealthy when they start to become our main motivation.